-ERSST.v3b is generated using in situ SST data and improved statistical methods that allow stable reconstruction using sparse data.
-The monthly analysis extends from January 1854 to the present, but because of sparse data in the early years, the analyzed signal is damped before 1880.
+Generation of ERSST v3b uses in situ SST data and improved statistical methods that allow stable reconstruction using sparse data.
+The monthly analysis extends from January 1854 to the present, but because of sparse data in the early years, there is damping of the analyzed signal before 1880.
 After 1880, the strength of the signal is more consistent over time.
-ERSST is suitable for long-term global and basin wide studies; local and short-term variations have been smoothed in ERSST.
-For clarification, a brief explanation of the ERSST versions is provided.
-ERSST is also used as an input to the Merged Land Ocean Surface Temperature product.
+ERSST is suitable for long-term global and basin-wide studies, and smoothed local and short-term variations are used in the dataset.
+The Merged Land-Ocean Surface Temperature product uses ERSST as input.

 To receive email notifications for ERSST update, please register online at NCDC ERSST Data Optional Registration.
 For information about the data status, changes to processes, and corrections, visit ERSST status.